convisoappsec/conviso-docs/docs/integrations/checkmarx.md

 ## Introduction

-This integration enables the automatic import of issues (vulnerabilities) identified by Checkmarx into the Conviso Platform, allowing the user to leverage all the features of the Conviso Platform in managing these issues.
+This integration consolidates scan results of applications in Checkmarx with Conviso Platform, keeping both solutions synced in real time.

+It supports a two-way integration regarding new vulnerabilities and status mapping, so every update in Checkmarx will also update Conviso Platform, as well as updates in the triage of vulnerabilities within Conviso Platform vulnerability management, specifically for False Positives and Accepted Risks transitions.

+Aggregating Checkmarx results and other security tools with Conviso Platform will let you have a centralized view for a more efficient prioritization and security risk management of your applications.

 ## Requirements